anhowe/mesos-scalable-cluster/README.md

 * SWARMENABLED: you can enable Swarm as a framework in the cluster
 * MARATHONENABLED: true if you want to enable the Marathon framework in the cluster
 * CHRONOSENABLED: true if you want to enable the Chronos framework in the cluster
-* OMSSTORAGEACCOUNTKEY: Azure storage keys that are going to be used to enable OMS log data
+* OMSSTORAGEACCOUNTKEY: Azure storage keys that are goin
 # Mesos Cluster with Marathon Walkthrough

 Before running the walkthrough ensure you have chosen "true" for "marathonEnabled" parameter.
 This walk through is based the wonderful digital ocean tutorial: https://www.digitalocean.com/community/tutorials/how-to-configure-a-production-ready-mesosphere-cluster-on-ubuntu-14-04